johnalison/WorkingPhilosophy/BookNotes/PoorCharliesAlmanack.md

     - Apply elementary multidisciplinary wisdom, never relying entirely upon others
     - Watch out for combinations of factors ("Lollapalooza effects")

+ #Advice #Munger

 - If you always tell people why, they will understand better.
    The human mind is not constructed so that it works well without having reasons.
 You've got to hang reality on a theoretical structure with reasons.
    That the way it hangs together in a usable form.

+ #Leadership

 - I asked the guy who sold fishing tackle, "My God, they're purple and green.
 Do fish really take these lures ? " He says "Mister, I dont sell to fish"

+  #Invert

 - Heavy ideology is one of the extreme distorters of human cognition.

-- Envy: Crime that it is not discussed in academic psychology!
+- Envy: It is a crime that envy is not discussed in academic psychology!
 Envy made it into 2 or 3 of the 10 commandments!

 - Its very very important to create human systems that are hard to cheat.
 Otherwise you risk ruining civilization b/c these big incentives will create incentive-caused bias and people will rationalize that their behavior is OK.

+  #Ethics

 - You have got to know what you know and what you dont know.
 What could possible be more useful in life than that ?

+  #Advice

 - Academic Psychology: Academic psychology departments are immensely more important and useful than other departments think.
   At the same time the psychology departments are immensely worse than most of their inhabitants think.